hagarbi/AndroidStore/README.md

         <activity android:name="com.soomla.store.StoreActivity" />

-3. Create your own implementation of IStoreAssets in order to describe your specific game's assets.
-Initialize StoreController with the class you just created:
+3. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
+Initialize _StoreController_ with the class you just created:

-      `StoreController.getInstance().initialize(getApplicationContext(),
+      ```StoreController.getInstance().initialize(getApplicationContext(),
                                            new YourStoreAssetsImplementation(),
                                            "YOUR PUBLIC KEY FROM GOOGLE PLAY",
-                                           false);`
+                                           false);```

 And that's it !
+You have Storage and in-app purchesing capabilities...
+ALL-IN-ONE.

 Security
 ---